JezisVedToJeMojzis/Call-Center/README.md

 ### Employee
 The Employee class represents a superclass for subclasses Respondents, Managers, and Directors.
 Each employee is equipped with common attributes and methods, facilitating consistent behavior across the system.
+The Employee class leverages polymorphism, allowing instances of its subclasses to be treated as instances of the superclass.
 There is a hierarchy between employees based on thier experience level.

-** Common Attributes: **
+**Common Attributes:**
 ```java
 private UUID id = UUID.randomUUID(); // Assign random ID to employee
 private String position; // Position of employee (Respondent/Manager/Director)